Jose-Celestino/OcclusionHPE/README.md

 ## Datasets for Training and Testing

 The datasets folder in this repository contains Google Drive links for three datasets and respective annotations: 300W-LP, BIWI and AFLW2000 datasets.
+Extract the datasets to the datasets folder.

 ## Code